Michael-Veiga/weather-dashboard/README.md

 # weather-dashboard

 ## Purpose
-The purpose of this assigment was to make a weather-dashboard that would give you the current weather, uv index and 5 day forecast of a city.
+The purpose of this application was to make a weather-dashboard that would give you the current weather, uv index and 5 day forecast of a city.
 The application should also create clickable buttons that populate with the search history.